Mimizan: The Medieval Era

 The Aquitaine duchy sprawling out from the Loire to the Pyrenees was constructed in the 11th century.
 It was also from this time on, and for seven centuries, that the pilgrimage to saint Jacques de Compostelle began.
 Pilgrims came from all over Europe crossing the Landes.
 They followed itineraries that outlined resting stops, places of worship, castles or mottes surrounded by stakes.
 They used three routes including that of the coast.
-A number of commandaries or hospitals erected by the Templars or the Knights of St. John of Jerusalem (e.g., Contis, Saint-Paul-en-Born, Parentis, etc.) were regrouped on this coast road.
+A number of commanderies or hospitals erected by the Templars or the Knights of St. John of Jerusalem (e.g., Contis, Saint-Paul-en-Born, Parentis, etc.) were regrouped on this coast road.
 Mimizan was created as a Sauveté (a sacred refuge created by the church for the protection of the weak).

 Its limits were set by nine monumental posts (safety posts) in the form of pyramids.
 Today, only five still exist and are classified as historical monuments.
 If the first mention of salvitas (sauvetat) did not appear until 1270, the term frangitas was employed during 1009–1032.

 In 1154, the Aquitaine Duchy entered into the Kingdom of England by the marriage of Alinéor (Eleanor) of Aquitaine with Henri II Plantagenêt, and remained so up to 1453.
 Born was part of the diocese of Bordeaux.
 The large Albret family played on the rivalry between the King of France and the King-Duke.
 They came from the heart of the Landais countryside and carried the modest title of senhor of Labrit up to 1312, then through purchases, marriages, and inheritances went on to settle in Marensin and Born and then Bazadais.
 In writings the name of another family who would go on to mark history also appears: Foix-Béarn.